maleckicoa/micro-gpt/README.md

 This repository contains two model implementations.
 - `bigram-to-gpt.py`: This is a local development of the model build to run on a CPU.
 The author started the model development with the most simple bigram language model, and expands it into a full transformer architecture.

 - `model.ipynb`: A final and enlarged version of the model, to be trained on a GPU.
-I used an A100 on Goolab Colab, training time ~10 mins.
+I used an A100 on Google Colab, training time ~10 mins.

 - `gpt_shakespeare.pt`: Trained model weight for the GPU model.
 You can run the model locally on your CPU with these weights.